Empezar Desde Cero: Background

 In 2006, RBD released their third studio album, Celestial, and immediately the group started a world tour to promote the album, the Tour Celestial.
 Months after the tour had started, in 2007, the group announced that the recording sessions for a new album could start after the end of the tour.
 Contrary to what was stated by the group, with the Tour Celestial still ongoing and in the midst of the group's hectic promotion and business events schedules, RBD started to record Empezar Desde Cero on August 30, 2007.
 The album's recording process lasted a month and was held in studios in Mexico and Burbank, California.

 Different to RBD's previous studio albums, Empezar Desde Cero contained songwriting by some of the group's members.
 In addition to self-written songs by the group's members, the album contained more full solo tracks than the group's earlier albums.
 Previously, it was Christopher Uckermann and Alfonso Herrera who were lacking in solo-tracks, but for Empezar Desde Cero they both wrote their solo songs featured on the album; "Sueles Volver", composed and performed by Christopher, and "Si No Estás Aquí", written and performed by Alfonso.
 A demo version of the first leaked onto the Internet in May 2007, even before the album was announced.

+The album also contains Spanish adaptations of songs previously recorded or written in English.
+The song "Fui La Niña" was originally titled "Being A Good Girl", while "Extraña Sensación" was called "Let's See Where It Goes".
+"Amor Fugaz" is a Spanish adaptation of the song "Love is All There Is", first recorded by Dana International for her album Free, but released after Sabrina Salerno's version, released on her album A Flower's Broken.
+The Spanish track lyrically differs greatly from its original version.